it-p-lodz-pl/TUL.Courses/PT.IFE/Project/Task2.GraphicalData.md

 Students are required to develop a computer program using a multi-layer design pattern.
 The program should feature a Graphical User Interface (GUI), an object model interconnected with a relational database.
 The object model created earlier must be reused.
 Specifically, the following requirements must be met.

 - create applications for Windows operating system in `WPF` technology
-- implement multi-layer applications containing presentation, logic, and data layers as follows
+- implement multi-layer applications containing presentation, logic, and data layers as follows:
   - **Data**: responsible for access to the external data repository
   - **Logic**: responsible for implementation of the primary business logic algorithm
   - **Presentation**: responsible for the implementation of the graphical user interface (GUI)
 - to implement the presentation layer, the `MVVM` design pattern must be used.
 The `Architecture` section provides implementation details
-- he connection between the in-process object model and the relational database must be implemented using LINQ technology
+- the connection between the in-process object model and the relational database must be implemented using LINQ technology
 - the unit tests should be developed for each part of the project independently

 ## Architecture